 Stains are man-made colored powders used in glazes, bodies and engobes.
 They are manufactured by sintering powdered components in special furnaces at high temperatures.
 The powdered mixtures are stoichiometric, carefully compounded, finely ground and vigorously blended so that adjacent particles react without needing to be melted.
 After firing the material is ground in such a way as to control the particle size within a specific range (often unique to each type of stain).
 Some stains are also acid-washed after grinding.
-These processes render them more resistant to dissolving in glaze melts or melting themselves compared to the metal oxides from which they are made.
+These processes render them more resistant to dissolving in glaze melts or melting themselves compared to the metal oxides from which they are made (obviously if they are not washed they will be somewhat soluble in use).
 Different types of stains have differing levels of stability against temperature.
 For many colors there are a variety of stain chemistries that can produce them, each has advantages and disadvantages.
 Some colors, however, can only be made using one specific chemistry and/or process.

 Organized testing of stains in a base recipe

 A quick and organized method of testing many different stains in a base glaze: Prepare your work area like this.
 Measure the water content of the base glaze as a percent (weight, dry it, weight it again: %=wet-dry/wet*100).
 Apply labels to the jars (bottom) showing the host glaze name, stain number and percentage added.
 Counterbalance a jar on the scale, fill it to the desired depth, note the amount of glaze and calculate the weight of dry powder that is present in the jar (from the above %).
 For each jar (bottom) multiply the percent of stain needed by the dry glaze weight / 100.
 Then weigh that and add to the jar and put the lid back on.
 Let them sit for a while, then shake and mix each (I use an Oster kitchen mixer).
 Then dip the samples, write the needed info on them and fire.